 Based on data made available by the United Nations Development Programme, despite being the second-largest economy in Sub-Saharan Africa in terms of GDP, around 37% of Angolans live below the poverty line.
-In 2011, about 55% of Angola's primary energy consumption consisted of traditional solid biomass and waste.
-Petroleum occupies second place, representing 33% of the primary energy consumption in 2011.
 Natural gas, hydroelectricity, nuclear and other renewable energies still occupy a small percentage of Angola's primary energy consumption.